 Effective May 21, 2010

-Amends sections 342 and 343 of Title 21 of the Vermont Statutes and authorizes the payment of wages by credit to a payroll card account with the written consent of the employee and provided a variety of conditions are met.
+Sections 342 and 343 of Title 21 of the Vermont Statutes authorize the payment of wages by credit to a payroll card account with the written consent of the employee and provided a variety of conditions are met.
 Among other things, these conditions relate to written disclosures, access to account information and cash wages without cost, prohibited fees, linkage to credit, and post-employment responsibilities.

 Section 40.1-29 of the Virginia Code permits the payment of wages using a prepaid debit card provided certain conditions are met.
 Among other things, these conditions relate to employee consent and required disclosures.
 The statute also identifies the circumstances under which paycards may be the default method of wage payment for employees hired after January 1, 2010 who do not designate an account for direct deposit.